Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 Key Takeaways

-- Scope: The federal Standard Employment Contract for Domestic Work (NAV Hauswirtschaft) applies Switzerland-wide to cleaners, nannies and care workers in private households working more than 5 hours per week.
+- Scope: The federal Standard Employment Contract for Domestic Work (NAV Hauswirtschaft) sets binding hourly minimum wages for cleaners, nannies and carers in private households across all of Switzerland except the canton of Geneva.

-- Employer duties: AHV/IV/EO registration and UVG accident insurance are mandatory from CHF 750 annual wages - regardless of weekly hours.
+- Employer duties: AHV/IV/EO registration and UVG accident insurance are mandatory from CHF 750 in annual wages, regardless of weekly hours.

-- Simplified procedure: households with annual wages up to CHF 22'050 can settle once per year through the cantonal compensation office.
+- Simplified procedure: households paying up to CHF 22'050 a year per employee can settle once a year through the cantonal compensation office, with a flat 5 per cent withholding tax.

-Status: May 2026.
-Always verify exact rates at seco.admin.ch or with your cantonal AHV compensation office.
+Status: June 2026.
+Always confirm exact rates at seco.admin.ch or with your cantonal AHV compensation office.

 Who Does NAV Hauswirtschaft Cover?

-The NAV covers all domestic activities in private households, provided they exceed 5 hours per week per employer.
-What matters is not the job title but the actual nature of the activity.
+The NAV covers domestic activities carried out in a private household, as long as the work exceeds 5 hours per week for a single employer.
+What counts is the actual activity, not the job title.

 |---|---|---|